Ever notice how the people you love most can also drain you the fastest?

 Example: If a friend asks you to split an expensive dinner bill beyond your budget, you can say, "I'd love to join, but I'll order something smaller to stick to my budget."

-Suggestion: If someone consistently pressures you to spend more than you'd like, this could signal a need to reinforce your financial limits.
+Suggestion: If a person consistently pressures you to spend more than you'd like, this is a signal for you that there is a need to reinforce your financial limits.

 5. Digital